The Event API lets you send custom event data to New Relic. These events can then be queried and charted.

 - Recommendation: Set up NRQL alert conditions to notify you when parsing errors occur.

 The Event API limits the size, rate, and characters allowed in custom events.
-Also, like other events available in NRQL, custom events cannot be updated or deleted after they are created.
+Also, like other data available in NRQL, custom events cannot be updated or deleted after they're created.
 If you have problems with your custom event, follow the troubleshooting procedures or create a new custom event.

 The Event API accepts specific formats for attributes included in the payload.
 Only float or string values are allowed.